kotieno25/PLP-Final-Project/README.md

 ---

+## 🚀 Rolling 5-Year Data & Auto-Update

+- **All dashboards and analytics** now display data for the last 5 years (rolling window), automatically updating as time progresses.
+- **Backend API** endpoints return only the last 5 years of fund performance and analytics data by default.
+- **Automated daily updates**: The backend runs a scheduled job every day to ingest and update the latest fund data, ensuring the dashboard is always current.
+- **Frontend auto-refresh**: Dashboard and fund details pages automatically refresh their data every 24 hours to reflect the latest updates.

+---

 ## 🛠️ How It Works
-1. **Automated Data Ingestion**: Python scripts scrape, process, and store MMF data from fund manager sites, CBK, and CMA.
+1. **Automated Data Ingestion**: Python scripts scrape, process, and store MMF data from fund manager sites, CBK, and CMA. **A daily cron job ensures the database is always up-to-date.**
-2. **Backend API**: Node.js/Express with TypeORM exposes REST endpoints for funds, performance, analytics, and more.
+2. **Backend API**: Node.js/Express with TypeORM exposes REST endpoints for funds, performance, analytics, and more. **All endpoints now serve a rolling 5-year window of data.**
-3. **Frontend**: React + Tailwind CSS dashboard fetches and visualizes data, with interactive charts and tables.
+3. **Frontend**: React + Tailwind CSS dashboard fetches and visualizes data, with interactive charts and tables. **All dashboards and analytics auto-refresh every 24 hours and show only the last 5 years of data.**
 4. **Database**: PostgreSQL stores all fund, performance, and user data.
 Redis is used for caching.
 5. **Deployment**: Docker Compose and AWS templates for production.